-Some types of tire treads, as well as tires having more than four plies of fabric may cause abnormal vibration or roughness.
+Some types of tire treads, tires with more than four plies of fabric, or tires of greater weight than those chosen for production may cause abnormal vibration or roughness.
 If car is equipped with tires other than those which have been selected for production equipment (par.
-6-7) it is advisable to test the car with standard tire equipment before deciding that a mechanical condition is the cause of roughness.
+7-1) it is advisable to test the car with standard tire equipment before deciding that a mechanical condition is the cause of roughness.